SrivatsanLab/SCOPE/README.md

    ```sh
    sbatch slurms/doublet_detection.sh
    ```
    The purpose of this step is to remove doublets (pairs of beads that share the same barcodes) exsiting in the array that might potentially affect the reconstruction results.
-The input to this step are a sparse matrix of barcode interactions and a list indicating the search space of resolutions for performing leiden clustering; the output is a sparse matrix of bead interactions with doublets removed.e
+The input to this step are a sparse matrix of barcode interactions and a list indicating the search space of resolutions for performing leiden clustering; the output is a sparse matrix of bead interactions with doublets removed.
 5. **Run `reconstruction.sh`**

    ```sh